Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Why Weight Changes in Perimenopause Are Not a Personal Failure

-As a Nutritional Therapy Practitioner specialising in supporting positive food and body relationships, I meet women daily who are trying to make sense of tug-of-war between urges to fight their weight and wanting to feel at peace with themselves.
+As a Nutritional Therapy Practitioner specialising in supporting positive food and body relationships, I meet women daily who are trying to make sense of an internal tug-of-war between urges to fight their body’s weight, shape, or size, and wanting to feel at peace with themselves.

 Perhaps you’ve noticed your own shape shifting, your appetite changing, or your energy waning.
 Maybe your clothes no longer fit as they once did.
 Maybe you’re doing everything “right,” and yet it feels like your body is no longer responding in the way it used to.

-The reality is: your body isn’t misbehaving - it’s evolving.
-Midlife brings profound biological changes.
+The reality is that your body isn’t misbehaving - it’s evolving.
+Midlife (not disimilarly to puberty) brings profound biological changes for a woman.
 Hormonal shifts, particularly declining oestrogen, can affect fat distribution, insulin sensitivity, muscle mass, sleep quality, and even hunger and satiety signals.
-In short, your body’s needs are changing - and this phase invites us to adapt not through control, but through attentiveness and care.
+In short, your body’s needs are changing, and this phase invites you to adapt.

 While menopause can bring many symptoms, weight gain is the one I focus on in this blog - not because it’s the most important, but because it so often becomes a source of confusion, shame, and struggle.

 Unfortunately, we live in a culture that equates thinness with health, ageing with decline, and discipline with virtue.
-Within that framework, weight gain is frequently misinterpreted as a lapse in willpower.
-But the idea that weight is fully within our conscious control - at any age, and especially during this transitional life stage - is both outdated and unhelpful.
+You’ve probably seen these kind of shaming sales messages online: “Melt Menopause Belly Fat Fast!”, “Reset Your Hormones and Drop 2 Dress Sizes”, or “Fight Ageing and Get Your Body Back”.
+Within the diet culture framework, weight gain is frequently misinterpreted as a lapse in willpower.
+But the idea that our weight is fully within our conscious control - at any age, and especially during this transitional life stage - is both outdated and unhelpful.

-It can fuel a cycle of guilt and overcorrection, pulling women into patterns of restriction, self-monitoring, and mistrust.
-Ironically, these same patterns can place added stress on the body and, over time, may even contribute to further weight gain.
+By overvaluing the role of weight in health, of weight loss as a means to acquire health, and by hyper-focusing on approaches to drive intentional weight loss - we can fuel a cycle of guilt and overcorrection - pulling women into patterns of restriction, self-monitoring, and mistrust.
+Ironically, these same patterns can place added stress on the body and, over time, may even contribute to weight gain.

-So, DO WOMEN ALWAYS Gain Weight if We Don’t Adapt HABITS?
+So, DO WOMEN ALWAYS Gain Weight if They Don’t Adapt HABITS?

 Not always - but weight gain during perimenopause is extremely common, and for good reason.